 VA Loan Eligibility

-VA loans are available to anyone who meets the criteria, including those still in active service.
-If you are still serving but have met the requirements, you are absolutely able to use your benefit, and if you’re living off base you can even use your BAH towards your home loan payments.
+VA loans are available to anyone who meets the criteria, including those in active service.
+If you are still serving but have met the requirements, you are absolutely able to use your benefit.
+If you’re living off base you can even use your BAH toward your home loan payments.

-We know there are other VA home loan myths out there, which is why we also want you to know that we are happy to walk you through the process to help you decide if a VA loan works for you.
-We’re also happy to address any other VA home loan questions you may have—and help you sift through the myths and the facts.
-Click here to connect with an APM Loan Advisor and VA Specialist in your area, and we’ll set the record straight once and for all.
+We know there are other VA home loan myths out there, which is why we’re happy to walk you through your loan options and the process of deciding whether a VA loan works for you.
+Click here to connect with an APM Loan Advisor and VA specialist in your area, and we’ll set the record straight once and for all.

 Disclaimer: Rates, terms, programs and underwriting guidelines subject to change without notice.
 This is not an offer to extend credit or a commitment to lend.
 All loans subject to underwriting approval.
 Equal Housing Opportunity